 Then by developing a new, more sensitive technique involving purifying and concentrating the DNA prior to analysis, and combining this with other DNA techniques, we managed to extract enough information to suggest that the male DNA could have come from the convicted serial rapist and murderer- Robert Napper.
 Aspects of the offender’s MO were also similar to Napper’s other crimes.

-Additional supporting evidence we managed to uncover included red paint flakes found in Rachel’s son’s hair which matched the painted toolbox Napper kept with him in Broadmoor psychiatric prison, thought to have carried some of his offending gear.
+Additional supporting trace evidence we managed to uncover included red paint flakes found in Rachel’s son’s hair which matched the painted toolbox Napper kept with him in Broadmoor psychiatric prison, thought to have carried some of his offending gear.
 And we were able to show through experimentation that a shoe print left behind in muddy soil at the crime scene could have been made by one of Napper’s shoes despite the fact that it was slightly smaller than the shoe sole.

 Faced with this evidence, Napper pleaded guilty and was convicted, and Stagg was awarded £706k in compensation for the trauma he had been put through.